zazuko/ontology-manager/docs/production-deployment.md

 ```

 Without further customization, the default theme will be used.
 You can set the theme used by the Ontology Manager at runtime using the following environment variable: `EDITOR_THEME=zazuko`.
 Valid values for `EDITOR_THEME` are any folder name in [`./assets/themes/`](./assets/themes/) that have a `theme.scss` in it.

-### Local Deployment

-Do this when you want to test the app locally under production settings, especially useful to test the initial setup / editor installation process.

-1. Create an OAuth app: <https://github.com/settings/applications/new> using Homepage / Callback : `http://localhost:8000/`
-    * only do this once and keep the `Client ID` and `Client Secret`, reusing these values works well.
-1. Shut down the database and delete its content:
-    * `make reset`
-1. Build the local image:
-    * `docker-compose build`
-1. Start the local containers: (alternative: `make localup`)
-    * `docker-compose up -d`
-    * `docker-compose logs -f app nginx`
-1. Go to <http://localhost:8000/zom/install> (simple) or better yet: set `testdomain.com` to `127.0.0.1` in your hosts file and go to <http://testdomain.com:8000/zom/install>

 ### Prod Deployment